Your Guide to Lagunas de Chacahua, Oaxaca | INCREDIBLE!

 What to pack (if you’re not bringing your entire backpack)

 • Cash, and lots of it.
 There’s no ATM on the island so you need to bring what you think you’ll need for the duration of your stay (plus a little extra as a buffer).
-Always bring more than you think you need!
-Because there’s no phone signal and the WiFi is patchy at best, very few places accept card payments.
-And, those that do add on large charges.
+Very few places accept card payments and, those that do add on large charges.
 Save money by bringing plenty of money!

 • Plenty of sun cream.
-Self-explanatory, but the Sun just seems so much stronger in Lagunas de Chacahua Oaxaca Mexico.
+Self-explanatory.
 Try and buy reef-safe sun cream if you can and I recommend the big Chedraui in Puerto Escondido for the best prices.

 • Bug repellent and a bite remedy.
 All the bugs and insects seem to come out just before sunset.
 And, as you’re in a National Park with lagoons and mangroves, there is absolutely no shortage of wildlife to bite you!
 Repellent and a bite pen, antihistamines or best remedy are all essential.